 - salt and pepper, to taste

 - Preheat oven to 375ºF and spray a muffin tin with coconut oil cooking spray.
-Alternatively, place paper liners in the muffin tin so clean up is easy!
+Alternatively, place liners in the muffin tin so clean up is easy!

 - Peel a medium sweet potato and use a cheese grater to grate potato.